Visa, costs and funding

 2. US students can apply for a deferment of their loan payments in the United States when studying abroad.
 HAW Hamburg is recognised by the US Department of Education.
 Our institution code is 02303000.

-US students can also apply for UAS7 travel stipends.
-HAW Hamburg is a member of the UAS7 consortium and offers UAS7 Travel Stipends of €1,000 to US students to study in Germany.
-In order to be considered for a travel stipend you need to apply to UAS7 for one of the following two programmes, depending on what you want to do at the HAW Hamburg:
+HAW Hamburg is a member of the UAS7 consortium and offers UAS7 Travel Stipends of 1,000 Euro to US students to study in Germany.
+In order to be considered for a travel stipend you need to apply to UAS7 for either the Study & Internship Program (SIP) or the Study Program (SP), depending on what you want to do at the HAW Hamburg.

 Application deadlines:

-Winter semester (Sept.–Feb.): 15 February (SIP and SP)
+Winter semester (Oct.–March): 15 February (SIP and SP)

-Summer semester (March–July): 1 October (SP only)
+Summer semester (April–Sept.): 1 October (SP only)

 3. Canadian students: HAW Hamburg participates in the British Columbia Student Assistance Program.
 Our institution code is QUXP.
 More information on the Student Aid BC website.